soniahnaren/git-merge-model/README.md

 # Shared Repository for Git Practice

+## Additional Notes

+This repository is for educational purposes only.

 Welcome to the shared repository for practicing Git workflows!
 This repository contains sample files to help you learn how to:

 - Clone a repository.